ccamel/awesome-ccamel/README.md

 - [gatsbyjs/gatsby](https://github.com/gatsbyjs/gatsby) - The fastest frontend for the headless web.
 Build modern websites with React.
 - [gocli/go-cli](https://github.com/gocli/go-cli) - Create and use boilerplates with ease
 - [godaddy/terminus](https://github.com/godaddy/terminus) - Graceful shutdown and Kubernetes readiness / liveness checks for any Node.js HTTP applications
+- [gridiron-zone/bonds](https://github.com/gridiron-zone/bonds) - The Bonds module is a custom Cosmos SDK module that provides universal token bonding curve functions to mint, burn or swap any token in a Cosmos blockchain.
+In the future, once the Cosmos Inter-Blockchain Communication (IBC) protocol is available, this should enable cross-network exchanges of tokens at algorithmically-determined prices.
 - [grommet/grommet](https://github.com/grommet/grommet) - a react-based framework that provides accessibility, modularity, responsiveness, and theming in a tidy package
 - [grpc/grpc-web](https://github.com/grpc/grpc-web) - gRPC for Web Clients
 - [guigrpa/storyboard](https://github.com/guigrpa/storyboard) - End-to-end, hierarchical, real-time, colorful logs and stories